 Upcoming changes to the Certified Practitioner of Oversight (CPO) Credential

-After the initial certification, a participant can maintain their certification by completing no less than 30 credit hours of NACOLE certified training and attending a minimum of one annual NACOLE Conference within the following three year period.
+After the initial certification, a participant can maintain their certification by receiving no less than 30 credit hours of NACOLE certified training and attending a minimum of one annual NACOLE Conference within the following three year period.
 In addition, those seeking to maintain their certification will be required to read two additional entries from the approved reading list during this time.
-The three year period for this process will begin on January 1st of the year following the completion of the initial certification.
+The three year recertification period will begin on January 1st of the year following the completion of the initial certification.
 If recertification is not completed in this three-year period, participants must re-apply for the initial certification and complete all requirements to obtain new CPO credentials.

 No costs will be associated with the program through 2017.
 In 2018 there will be a fee added to help cover program costs.